-Largest Tested Configuration

-Number of Clients Tested (via simulation) NFS CIFS DLC

-4 4 1000

-Robustness and Stability

-The code path for DLC is simpler, involves fewer file system stacks, and is not integrated with kernel components that constantly change with every operating system release (for example, the Linux NFS code).
+Largest Tested Configuration Number of Clients Tested (via simulation) NFS CIFS DLC 4 4 1000 Robustness and Stability The code path for DLC is simpler, involves fewer file system stacks, and is not integrated with kernel components that constantly change with every operating system release (for example, the Linux NFS code).
 Therefore, DLC provides increased stability that is comparable to the StorNext SAN Client.

-Consistent Security Model

-DLC clients have the same security model as StorNext SAN clients.
-When CIFS and NFS are used, some security models aren't supported.
-(For example, Windows ACLs are not accessible when running UNIX Samba servers.)
+Consistent Security Model DLC clients have the same security CIFS and NFS are used, some secur example, Windows ACLs are not ac servers.) ity model s aren't sup ported.
+(For